harrisMLEng/deep-learning-tensorflow-2.0/tensorflow-2.0-tutorials/documentation.md

 - verbose: verbosity mode.
 - mode: one of {auto, min, max}.
 In min mode, training will stop when the quantity monitored has stopped decreasing; in max mode it will stop when the quantity monitored has stopped increasing; in auto mode, the direction is automatically inferred from the name of the monitored quantity.
 - baseline: Baseline value for the monitored quantity to reach.
 Training will stop if the model doesn't show improvement over the baseline.
-- restore_best_weights: whether to restore model weights from the epoch with the best value of the monitored quantity.
-If False, the model weights obtained at the last step of training are used.
+- <strong>restore_best_weights: whether to restore model weights from the epoch with the best value of the monitored quantity.
+If False, the model weights obtained at the last step of training are used.</strong>

 #### Example